 - While the crust is baking, take the 4 packages of cream cheese and place in a bowl.
 Fill the bowl with hot tap water and let stand for 10 minutes.
 (This will ensure a smooth filling with no lumps and easy incorporation of the other ingredients.)

 - Add two eggs, one at a time and let incorporate, then add the cornstarch.
-Place mixer on the lowest setting and slowly add the heavy whipping cream.
+Place mixer on low speed and slowly add the heavy whipping cream.

-- Pour the mixture over each of the crusts and bake for 1 hour.
+- Pour the mixture on top of the crust and bake for 1 hour.

 - The cheesecake will still be wobbly when done baking and have an internal temperature of at least 150.
 To prevent cracking, don’t over bake.